farFromShallow101/ImageEncryptDecrypt/README.md

 # ImageEncryptDecrypt
-An image encryption and decryption project on JAVA
+An image encryption and decryption project on JAVA<br>Uses XOR cipher to do both the encryption and decryption